kristoff-it/redis-cuckoofilter/README.md

 #### Add an item:
 `CF.ADD key hash fp`
-- `hash`: unsigned int64 digest of the original item using a hashing function of your choice
+- `hash`: int64 digest of the original item using a hashing function of your choice.
+Can also be unsigned.
 - `fp`: fingerprint of the original item: 1 byte encoded as 0 - 255

-Example: `CF.ADD test 1234567890 205`
+Example: `CF.ADD test -8965164415461427448 205`

 On success replies: `OK`